 Judy is a senior graduate student in the Cognitive Neuroscience division of the Psychology department.
 Her research investigates the functional organization of episodic memory, such as item versus context processing, their neural substrates, as well as the interaction of emotion and these aspects of memory.
 In addition to the support of MSL, Judy enjoys collaborations with Professors Brian Gonsalves and Florin Dolcos, and uses eye-movement tracking and functional magnetic resonance imaging methods in her research.
 Judy received a M.Sc. in Cognitive Neuroscience from the University of York, UK (2007).
 She also holds a B.A. in English Literature and a B.B.A. in International Business Management from National Taiwan University (2005)

-Kevin is in his first year at the Beckman Institute.
+Kevin is in his last year at the Beckman Institute.
 He graduated with a B.S. in Computer Science from Texas Tech Univerity and was an Embedded and Vision Systems engineer at National Instruments for a number of years before switching focus to Computational Neuroscience.
-Kevins interests are varied but include Neural Simulation, Data Visualization, Software/Systems Architectures, Pattern Recognition and Machine Vision.
-Kevin spent much of his time before coming to the Beckman Institute volunteering at an animal shelter performing large scale treatment of the Canine Parvovirus in infected dogs and has a strong interest in the success of local animal shelters.
+Kevins interests are varied but include Neural Networks, Machine Learning/Deep Learning, Data Visualization, Software/Systems Architectures, and Machine Vision.
+Kevin recently accepted a position as a Machine Learning Engineer at Walmart in Austin, TX.
 His other interests include music theory, science fiction, homebrewing, and coffee roasting.

 John is a graduate student in the Cognitive Neuroscience division of the Psychology Department whose primary research interests lie in the neural processes that contribute to retrieval of declarative memories.
 He uses a multimodal approach with methods ranging from eye-tracking to the event-related optical signal (EROS) to investigate both the conscious and the unconscious processes that take place during memory retrieval.
 John holds a B.S. in Cognitive Science from UCLA (2008).